tinaselenge/proposals/11x-new-kafka-roller.md

 ## Current situation

 The Kafka Roller is an internal Cluster Operator component that's responsible for coordinating the rolling restart or reconfiguration of Kafka pods when:
-- non-dynamic reconfigurations needs to be applied
+- reconfigurations need to be applied (dynamic or non-dynamic)
-- update in Kafka CR is detected
+- an update in Kafka CR is detected
 - a TLS certificate is renewed
 - pods have been [manually annotated](https://strimzi.io/docs/operators/latest/full/deploying#rolling_pods_manually_alternative_to_drain_cleaner) by the user for controlled restarts
 - pod has a pending update (e.g. not running with the desired version or configuration) but stuck in one of the following states: `CrashLoopBackOff`,`ImagePullBackOff`, `ContainerCreating`, `Pending` and `Unschedulable`.